 Indiana law provides the courts and the BMV with the authority to suspend a motorist's driving privileges when certain traffic violations have been committed

-Failing to respond to a citation issued by a law enforcement officer or not paying for a tickets after a judgment has been rendered may lead to the suspension of a your driving privileges.
-The suspension is indefinite and ends only when the court notifies the BMV that you appeared in court or paid for the offense.
+Failing to appear before a court of law in response to a citation issued by a law enforcement officer or not paying for tickets after a judgment has been rendered may lead to the suspension of a your driving privileges.
+These types of suspensions are indefinite and end only when the court notifies the BMV that you appeared in court or paid for the offense.

-Indiana’s HTV law provides serious penalties for drivers who have repeatedly committed traffic offenses over a ten (10) year period.
+Indiana’s HTV law provides serious penalties for drivers who have repeatedly committed traffic offenses over a 10 year period.
 The BMV uses the criteria in statute, which are summarized below, to determine whether a driver qualifies as a HTV.

-A HTV is any person who, within a ten (10) year period, accumulates two (2) judgments resulting in injury or death.
+An HTV is any person who, within a 10 year period, accumulates two judgments resulting in injury or death.
 Below is a reference of some of the criminal offenses that will result in an HTV status being placed on your driving privileges, these include:

-Prior to June 30, 2001, drivers who accumulate two (2) judgments within a ten (10) year period for operating a motor vehicle while intoxicated resulting in death or operating a motor vehicle with blood alcohol content of ten-hundredths (.10) percent, and 210 liters of their breath, or more resulting in death will have their driving privileges suspended for life.
+Prior to June 30, 2001, drivers who accumulate two judgments within a 10 year period for operating a motor vehicle while intoxicated resulting in death or operating a motor vehicle with blood alcohol content of .10 percent, and 210 liters of their breath, or more resulting in death will have their driving privileges suspended for life.

-A HTV is any person who, within a ten (10) year period, accumulates three (3) judgments including:
+A HTV is any person who, within a 10 year period, accumulates three judgments including:

-Drivers who, within a ten (10) year period, accumulate three (3) judgments from the above list will have their driving privileges suspended for ten (10) years.
+Drivers who, within a 10 year period, accumulate three judgments from the above list will have their driving privileges suspended for 10 years.

-A HTV under this section is subject to a five (5) year driving privilege suspension and has accumulated ten (10) or more traffic violations in a ten (10) year period, one (1) of which is a major offense as listed in Sections A or B or one (1) of the following:
+A HTV under this section is subject to a five year driving privilege suspension and has accumulated 10 or more traffic violations in a 10 year period, one of which is a major offense as listed in Sections A or B or one of the following:

-For example, a person with nine (9) speeding tickets and one (1) reckless driving conviction in a ten (10) year period will be subject to a five (5) year suspension as a HTV.
+For example, a person with nine speeding tickets and one reckless driving conviction in a 10 year period will be subject to a five year suspension as a HTV.

 Indiana law provides that a person who is convicted of operating a vehicle while suspended as a HTV may have his/her driving privileges suspended for a period set by the court.

 Operating a vehicle while intoxicated or with a blood alcohol content in excess of the legal limit is a criminal offense and has an immediate and significant effect on your privilege to operate a vehicle.
 If a law enforcement officer has probable cause to believe that a motorist committed an offense under IC 9-30-5, IC 9-30-6, IC 9-30-9, or IC 9-30-15, the officer may ask the motorist to submit to a chemical test to determine the amount of alcohol in the person’s system.
-A motorist for whom a judge has found probable cause exists that he or she was operating a vehicle while intoxicated may face a suspension of driving privileges.
-A judge may, however, order that the motorist be required to operate only with an ignition interlock device in lieu of a suspension.
+A motorist for whom a judge has found probable cause to exist while he or she was operating a vehicle and while intoxicated may face a suspension of driving privileges.

-A court may suspend a person’s driving privileges following a conviction for operating while intoxicated.
+In addition to a probable cause suspension, a court may suspend a person’s driving privileges following a conviction for operating while intoxicated.
 The suspension periods may be longer for repeat offenders.
-Penalties for this offense may include conditions placed on your driving privileges, and the installation of an ignition interlock device.
+Penalties for this offense may include conditions placed on your driving privileges.

-If the motorist is eligible, the court may issue an order for probationary, conditional, hardship or specialized driving privileges.
-The court may require the installation of an ignition interlock device, which mechanically tests the driver’s blood alcohol level before his or her car can be started, as a condition of the probationary, conditional, hardship or specialized driving privileges.
+If the motorist is eligible, the court may issue an order for specialized driving privileges.
+The court may also require the installation of an ignition interlock device, which mechanically tests the driver’s blood alcohol level before his or her car can be started.

-When a driver who is younger than eighteen (18) years of age is cited for operating a vehicle while intoxicated, the Juvenile Court may recommend a suspension of his or her driving privileges.
+When a driver who is younger than 18 years of age is cited for operating a vehicle while intoxicated, the Juvenile Court may recommend a suspension of his or her driving privileges.